 Eggs serve different functions in different recipes.
-They work as binders, holding the other ingredients together or as leavening agents, providing lift and affecting texture.
+They work as binders, holding the other ingredients together, or as leavening agents, providing lift and affecting texture.

-The purpose of the egg in a recipe, and the flavours that are acceptable in that recipe will help determine the possible substitutes.
+The purpose of the egg in a recipe and the flavours that are acceptable in that recipe will help determine the possible substitutes.
 In some cases, you can omit the egg altogether and the recipe isn’t noticeably affected.

 Eggs are used in baked goods for leavening or lightness.
-They also may serve as a binder.
+They may also serve as a binder.

 Flat foods such as pancakes and cookies don’t rely on eggs for lift.
 In many cases, you can eliminate the egg altogether, especially if the recipe calls for only one egg.
-Instead, add a tablespoon or two of additional liquid soymilk, fruit juice or water per egg omitted, to restore the recipe to its original moisture content.
+Instead, add a tablespoon or two of additional liquid soy milk, fruit juice or water per egg omitted, to restore the recipe to its original moisture content.
 A small quantity of baking powder may help give lightness to pancakes.

 In recipes for baked goods that have a light, airy texture, replace eggs with an ingredient that provides lift.
 Any of the following ingredients can replace one whole egg in a recipe:

 Some recipes need an ingredient that binds all the other ingredients together.
-Your choice of ingredients to replace eggs in these types of foods depends on the degree of “stick” you need, as well as how the ingredient will blend with the other flavors in the recipe.
+Your choice of ingredients to replace eggs in these types of foods depends on the degree of binding you need, as well as how the ingredient will blend with the other flavors in the recipe.
 Here are some options: